Today's Articles

 Reed Patent Cetrificate

 Little is known about Judy Woodford Reed or Reid.
-She first appears in the 1870 Federal Census as a 44-year-old seamstress in Fredericksviile Parish near Charlottesville, Virginia, in Albemarle County, along with her husband Allen, a gardener their five children.
+She first appears in the 1870 Federal Census as a 44-year-old seamstress in Fredericksviile Parish near Charlottesville, Virginia, in Albemarle County, along with her husband Allen, a gardener, and their five children.
 Ten years later, Allen and Judy Reed are still in Virginia, this time with a grandson.

-It is unknown if she could read, write, or even sign her name, as her patent is signed with an "X." Besides the patent registration, there are no other records of the life of Reed.
+It is unknown if she could read, write, or even sign her name, as her patent is signed with an "X." Besides the patent registration, there are no other records of Reed's life.
 There is a possibility that an earlier black woman received patent rights; however, since there was no requirement to indicate race, and women often used only their initials to hide their gender, it is unknown.
 It is also significant that during the period, it was illegal for slaves to be literate, and those found reading, writing, or teaching others could be punished severely or killed.
 Judy Reed died in 1905.

 New Poem Each Day